Building insulation: The definition of thermal insulation

-The history of thermal insulation
+History of thermal insulation

 The history of thermal insulation is not so long compared with other materials, but human beings have been aware of the importance of insulation for a long time.
 In the prehistoric time, human beings began their activity of making shelters against wild animals and heavy weather, human beings started their exploration of thermal insulation.
 Prehistoric peoples built their dwellings by using the materials of animal skins, fur, and plant materials like reed, flax, and straw, these materials were first used as clothing materials, because their dwellings were temporary, they were more likely to use the materials they used in clothing, which were easy to obtain and process.
 The materials of animal furs and plant products can hold a large amount of air between molecules which can create an air cavity to reduce the heat exchange.

-Later, human beings' long life span and development of agriculture determined that they needed a fixed place of residence, earth-sheltered houses, stone houses, and cave dwellings began to emerge.
+Later, human beings' long life spans and the development of agriculture determined that they needed a fixed place of residence, earth-sheltered houses, stone houses, and cave dwellings began to emerge.
 The high density of these materials can cause a time lag effect in thermal transfer, which can make the inside temperature change slowly.
 This effect keep inside of the buildings warm in winter and cool in summer, also because of the materials like earth or stone is easy to get, this design is really popular in many places like Russia, Iceland, Greenland.

 Organic materials were the first available to build a shelter for people to protect themselves from bad weather conditions and to help keep them warm.
 But organic materials like animal and plant fiber cannot exist for a long time, so these natural materials cannot satisfy people's long-term need for thermal insulation.
 So, people began to search for substitutes which are more durable.
 In the 19th century, people were no longer satisfied with using natural materials for thermal insulation, they processed the organic materials and produced the first insulated panels.
 At the same time, more and more artificial materials start to emerge, and a large range of artificial thermal insulation materials were developed, e.g. rock wool, fiberglass, foam glass, and hollow bricks.

-The significance of thermal insulation
+Significance of thermal insulation

 Thermal insulation can play a significant role in buildings, great demands of thermal comfort result in a large amount of energy consumed for full-heating for all rooms.
 Around 40% of energy consumption can be attributed to the building, mainly consumed by heating or cooling.
 Sufficient thermal insulation is the fundamental task that ensures a healthy indoor environment and against structure damages.
 It is also a key factor in dealing with high energy consumption, it can reduce the heat flow through the building envelope.
 Good thermal insulation can also bring the following benefits to the building: